Berg0162/simcline/FTMS Enabled/README.md

 }
 .
 ```
 The motor control task regularly checks how far off the actuator position is from its target position and if it should be braked yet.
 However, it happens all the time that the road grade changed from upward to flat or to downward.
-The actuator should follow these changes and therefore the motor is switched many times to reverse its direction.
+The actuator should follow these changes and therefore the motor is switched many times to brake or to reverse its movement.
 When the motor control task is accessing the relevant variables the semaphore is protecting these against updates!
 ```C++
 void xControlUpDownMovement(void *arg) {
   // Check "continuously" the Actuator Position and move Motor Up/Down until target position is reached